rafnocerino/SmartHomeAutomation/README.md

 Our project is composed by three main elements:
 <ul>
-  <li> WSN: Wireless sensors networks composed by some sensors and actuators useful to collect data needed by the applications.</li>
+  <li> WSN: Wireless sensors network composed by some sensors and actuators useful to collect data needed by the applications.</li>
   <li> Cloud Application: Always on application which receives periodically data from sensors and performs all the important computations.</li>
-  <li> Client application: Application used by the user in order to see updates and info about his home and used to request operation on AirCond/Smart ligth system.</li>
+  <li> Client application: Application used by the user in order to see updates and info about his home and used to request operation on AirCond/Smart ligth systems.</li>
 </ul>

 ### How the application works?